Oduig/how-to-choose-a-web-framework/README.md

 ## Contact
 I am Guido Josquin, a full-stack web engineer at a software consultancy bureau in Eindhoven, The Netherlands.
 Lately, we see more and more customers asking for experience in web technology and we wanted to expand our knowledge in the area.
 We hope to use this article as a framework (pun intended) for future web projects and new developers.

-Feel free to contact me via GitHub, LinkedIn or Facebook.
+Feel free to contact me via GitHub or LinkedIn.